 Click here for more information

 Treatment is provided by Dr. Kurtz and his personally-trained team of staff and student therapists.
 Fees vary by experience and sliding scale is offered as needed.
-Our current team includes:

 The KPCPC Team